 Project Manager/Affiliated Gradute Students

 Chantelle is currently a PhD student at York University working primarily with Dr. Raymond Mar.
 She completed her MA in 2019, looking at how we evaluate novels based on the gender of the author.
-Her primary research interest is in looking at women’s experiences and feminist psychology, with a specific interest in women who are childless by choice and those who regret having children.
-She also does research on sex positivity.
+Her primary research interest is in looking at women’s experiences and feminist psychology, with a specific interest in parents who regret having children, women as creators, and sex positivity.
 To learn more you can read her personal website here: chantelleivanski.com

 Graduate Research Assistants

 Megan is a MA student in Professional Counseling, studying in the Marriage, Child, and Family Counseling track at Texas State University.
 She completed her BS in Applied Psychology with a minor in Sport and Exercise Psychology at Ithaca College.
 Her previous research has investigated implicit personality theory, optimism, and coping mechanism selection in adults.
 Broadly, Megan’s research interests include love and relationships, with a focus on consensually non-monogamous relationships and self-stigmatization.
 Outside of research, Megan enjoys horseback riding, spending time in nature, and tending to her houseplant collection.

 Alessandra is currently a first year at the MAPR program at Texas State University.
 Her research interests include social and cross cultural psychology.
 More specifically, she is interested in the effects of immigration and acculturation on the aspects of health, relationships, and social development.
 After completing her master's, she plans to pursue a Ph.D. in clinical psychology where she can continue researching Latinx immigrants and their interactions with mental health care.
 She hopes to one day have the opportunity to open an affordable practice and specialize in working with immigrant populations.